 Don’t shoot too wide or let the sprinkler heads get to close to the edge of frame, it will destroy the magic!

-6. Lighting the rain
+6. Light the rain appropriately

 There used to be a saying, “You have to backlight the rain, or you won’t see it.”
 This is still true if you’re shooting on film, on a lens that is too long or a lens that is too wide.
 Or if you shoot a scene where the contrast is too neutral, you’ll get to dailies and some smartass pipes-up from the back, ‘What rain?’.
 That will make your heart skip a beat for sure.
 However there have been a lot more occasions where I have over-lit the rain and it looks phonier than hell.